citra-emu/citra-web/site/content/entry/citra-progress-report-2017-august.md

 Instead, they each symbolize the current folder, and the folder one level above it, respectively.
 For example, `C:/Windows/System32/..` actually means `C:/Windows/`.

-The reason I mention this, is because a few Citra developers believed a game could in theory chain multiple `..`s together to get to a file they weren't supposed to know even existed, like `/../../../../Documents/IMPORTANT.docx`, because Citra would then ask the operating system to open the file `%AppData%/Citra/sdmc/../../../../Documents/IMPORTANT.docx`, which *actually* means that it should open `C:/Users/Anodium/Documents/IMPORTANT.docx`!
+With this in mind, a few Citra developers believed a game could, in theory, chain multiple `..`s together to get to a file they weren't supposed to know even existed, like `/../../../../Documents/IMPORTANT.docx`.
+Citra would then ask the operating system to open the file `%AppData%/Citra/sdmc/../../../../Documents/IMPORTANT.docx`, which *actually* means that it would open `C:/Users/Anodium/Documents/IMPORTANT.docx`!

+Before you suggest that Citra simply ignore `..`, a game can use it for legitimate purposes.
+And if it were to use it, it would most likely crash, as the resulting file path wouldn't exist.

-This was already handled for most file functions in Citra, opening, reading, writing, etc. except for a few things, like renaming a file!
+This was already handled for most file functions in Citra, opening, reading, writing, etc. except for a few things, like renaming a file.
 In this case, the malicious game could just ask Citra to change `/../../../../Documents/IMPORTANT.docx`'s name to `/delicious_secrets.docx`, effectively moving `IMPORTANT.docx` into Citra's virtual SD card!
-And from there, the game could just ask Citra to open `/delicious_secrets.docx` to read the file it was originally forbidden from accessing.
+From there, the game could just ask Citra to open `/delicious_secrets.docx` to read the file it was originally forbidden from accessing.

-This patch now fixes this, such that if any 3DS game or application tries to do this from inside Citra, rather than doing what it asks, Citra gives them `ERROR_INVALID_PATH`, which most games interpret as a crash.
+This patch now fixes this, such that if any 3DS game or application tries to do exploit the rename file function from inside Citra, rather than doing what it asks, Citra gives them `ERROR_INVALID_PATH`, which most games interpret by crashing.
 So far, we haven't found any real 3DS software that tries to do this, but at least now future attempts to do so are blocked.

 Do note though, that most of us are not security experts, and even for those who are, harderning the software is much more difficult and much less worthwhile than actually